 We decided to climb the tower of Chester Cathedral.
-The 216 steps to the top allow you through narrow passageways that have been closed to the public for a thousand years.
+The two hundred and sixteen steps to the top allow you through narrow passageways that have been closed to the public for a thousand years.
 We climbed the spiral staircase where hanks of black horsehair still sprout from the walls; a material used to strengthen the medieval plaster.

 Emerging from the first part of the winding stair there is a magnificent view into the body of the church.
 I could have wished for longer to photograph the bosses on the ceiling, but our guide moved on, ready to show us the Roman pillars supporting the Norman arches… a bit of early architectural recycling.

-Most of the bells have been removed from the church tower and rehoused in a purpose built modern structure close by.
-The weight and movement of the great bells was causing structural damage to the fabric of the tower.
+Most of the bells have been removed from the church tower and rehoused in a purpose-built modern structure close by.
+The weight and movement of the great bells were causing structural damage to the fabric of the tower.
 Now only two remain, dating from 1606 and 1626.
 One is the Curfew Bell.

 Continue reading at France & Vincent